lsst-sqre/phalanx/docs/ops/bootstrapping.rst

 Checklist
 =========

 #.
-Fork the `phalanx repository
-   <https://github.com/lsst-sqre/phalanx>`__ if this work is separate
-   from the SQuaRE-managed environments.
+Fork the `phalanx repository`_ if this work is separate from the SQuaRE-managed environments.

 #.
-Create a virtual environment with the tools you will need from the installer's `requirements.txt <https://github.com/lsst-sqre/phalanx/tree/master/installer/requirements.txt>`__.
+Create a virtual environment with the tools you will need from the installer's `requirements.txt <https://github.com/lsst-sqre/phalanx/blob/master/installer/requirements.txt>`__.
-   If you are not using 1password as your source of truth (which, if you are not in a SQuaRE-managed environment, you probably are not) then you may omit ``1password``.
+   If you are not using 1Password as your source of truth (which, if you are not in a SQuaRE-managed environment, you probably are not) then you may omit ``1password``.
    In any event, note the write key for your Vault enclave.

 #.
 Create a new ``values-<environment>.yaml`` file in `/science-platform <https://github.com/lsst-sqre/phalanx/tree/master/science-platform/>`__.